gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 **Note:** The presented tutorial here is based on the official tutorial from Oracle [Terraform: Set Up OCI Terraform](https://docs.cloud.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm)
 {: .notice--info}

 You also might think, why would write this code since creating a single VM manually would probbalby be faster?
 But you would be wrong.
-This article is just an example, once oyu apply infrastructure as a code concept on a much broader aspect, in day to day work, then you would see the real avantages
+This article is just an example, once you apply infrastructure as a code concept on a much broader aspect, in day to day work, then you would see the real avantages

 ## Creating the Oracle Cloud Account